 ---- Unchanged texts omitted ----

-The UE may be configured to measure and report, subject to UE capability, up to 4 DL RSTD measurements per pair of cells with each measurement between a different pair of DL PRS resources or DL PRS resource sets within the DL PRS configured for those cells.
-The up to 4 measurements being performed on the same pair of cells and all DL RSTD measurements in the same report use a single reference timing.
+The UE may be configured to measure and report, subject to UE capability, up to 4 DL RSTD measurements per pair of dl-PRS-ID-r16 with each measurement between a different pair of DL PRS resources or DL PRS resource sets within the DL PRS configured for those dl-PRS-ID-r16.
+The up to 4 measurements being performed on the same pair of dl-PRS-ID-r16 and all DL RSTD measurements in the same report use a single reference timing.

-The UE may be configured to measure and report, subject to UE capability, up to 8 DL PRS RSRP measurements on different DL PRS resources from the same cell.
+The UE may be configured to measure and report, subject to UE capability, up to 8 DL PRS RSRP measurements on different DL PRS resources associated with the same dl-PRS-ID-r16.
 When the UE reports DL PRS RSRP measurements from one DL PRS resource set, the UE may indicate which DL PRS RSRP measurements associated with the same higher layer parameter nr-DL-PRS-RxBeamIndex have been performed using the same spatial domain filter for reception if for each nr-DL-PRS-RxBeamIndex reported there are at least 2 DL PRS-RSRP measurements associated with it within the DL PRS resource set..

 The UE may be configured to measure and report, subject to UE capability, up to 4 UE Rx-Tx time difference measurements corresponding to a single configured SRS resource or resource set for positioning.
 Each measurement corresponds to a single received DL PRS resource or resource set which can be in different positioning frequency layers.